jpcaparas/laravel-swagger-demo/readme.md

 Definitely!
 You can write a theme from scratch or, like most people, try and test free templates [like these](https://github.com/ostranme/swagger-ui-themes).

 5. **When I update an annotation, how do I generate new docs**
-You'll need to run `l5-swagger:generate` in order to generate a fresh `api-json.doc`.
+You'll need to run `l5-swagger:generate` in order to generate a fresh `api-docs.json`.
 Additionally, we recommend generating a configuration file with `l5-swagger:publish-config` so you have more control over the package.

 ## :books: Resources
 - [Swagger Pet Store API docs demo](http://petstore.swagger.io/)